-Besides these possibilities we can stop every iteration for scaning iterative process.
+Besides these possibilities we can stop every iteration for scanning the iterative process.
 It is specified if we set \$SCAN='YES' (the default value is \$SCAN='NO').
-Scaning of iterative process can be terminated using the character '!' from the keyboard.
+Scanning of the iterative process can be terminated by using the character '!' from the keyboard.